Shortcuts app on iOS: Everything You need to Know

 Method 1– For the Siri-suggested shortcuts, you need to create a trigger-phrase which would be used to trigger the shortcut using Siri.
 This might sometimes require you to follow the on-screen instructions as well.
 Alternately, you can head to the ‘Spotlight Search’ and start typing the name of the shortcut you want to execute and select it as soon as it shows up.

 Method 2– You can directly go into the Shortcuts app and turn ON the ‘Show in widget’ option.
-Once done, you must see a list of all your selected shortcuts in the widget.
-If they don’t, check to see if you have enabled the ‘Shortcuts’ widget, for which you need to-
+Once done, you will see a list of all your selected shortcuts in the widget.
+However, if you don’t, check to see if you have enabled the ‘Shortcuts’ widget, for which you need to-

 - Swipe right from the Home Screen and scroll down until you see ‘Edit’.